Join over ¼ million

 Well that’s that.
 We’re done.
 I sincerely congratulate you if you’ve managed to stay with me this long, if you needed to break up this post into a few separate learning sessions I don’t blame you, in fact I’d be shocked if you didn’t.

-I highly recommend you note all new words that you’ve learned for review, my personally preferred method of this is a program called Anki (it’s an SRS: Spaced Repetition Software) that Benny talked about here.
-I’d really like to hear your opinion about this sort of thing, most importantly: did you learn a lot from it?
+I highly recommend you note all new words that you've learned for review, my personally preferred method of this is a program called Anki (for iPhone, for Android, and for everyone else), it's an SRS (Spaced Repetition Software) that Benny talked about here.
+I'd really like to hear your opinion about this sort of thing, most importantly: did you learn a lot from it?

 Cheers,